dotnet/docs/docs/standard/library-guidelines/index.md

 ---
 # Open-source library guidance

-This set of guidelines provides recommendations for developers to create high-quality .NET libraries.
+This guidance provides recommendations for developers to create high-quality .NET libraries.
 This documentation focuses on the *what* and the *why* when building a .NET library, not the *how*.

-In additional to recommendations, after each topic there are links to detailed documentation and references.
+The aspects of high-quality .NET libraries:

+* **Inclusive**.
+Good .NET libraries strive to support many platforms and applications.
+* **Stable**.
+Modern .NET applications are built using many libraries and .NET libraries should co-exist in the greater .NET ecosystem.
+* **Designed to evolve**. .NET libraries should improve and evolve over time while supporting existing users.
+* **Debuggable**.
+A high-quality .NET library should use the latest tools to create a great debugging experience for its users.

 > [!div class="nextstepaction"]
 > [Get Started](./get-started.md)